 Magnetic Resonance Imaging (MRI) uses a magnetic field and radio waves (no radiation) to create an image of many parts of the body, especially the brain, spine, and joints.

-American Health Imaging Augusta MRI utilizes the Siemens MAGNETOM Espree 1.5T open bore MRI which represent the highest advances in MRI technology, including the most recent sophisticated diagnostic software upgrades.
+American Health Imaging Augusta MRI utilizes the Siemens MAGNETOM Espree 1.5T wide bore MRI which represent the highest advances in MRI technology, including the most recent sophisticated diagnostic software upgrades.